BadMagic100/RandoSettingsManager/articles/intro.md

 updated, effectively forcing everyone to always be on the same (usually latest) mod version.
 This is the versioning policy used by `SimpleSettingsProxy` and by Rando itself.

+While strict versioning guarantees correctness by breaking compatibility every release, it may be desirable for some developers to employ permissive policies, especially if you yourself race with dev builds installed or your mod updates very frequently.
+A more flexible versioning policy can be a great convenience for players if implemented property.
-Enabling broader compatibility in versioning is a very complex topic and can leave a lot of room for error if not done correctly.
+However, doing so is a very complex topic and can leave a lot of room for error if.
 Versioning best practices are discussed in more detail in the article on [versioning best practices](~/articles/versioning.md).

+> [!TIP]
+> Don't feel at all obligated to implement a versioning policy!
+For many mods, strict versioning will work perfectly
+> fine.
+Using a versioning policy which breaks compatibility more often then it needs to, such as strict versioning,
+> is much better than implementing versioning incorrectly and causing preventable hash mismatches for opaque reasons.